peterkeep/Calc1Notes/README.md

 # Calc1Notes
-Notes for a first college calculus course,
+Notes for a first college calculus course.